 Generally, it is illegal to intentionally move or hide assets for the purpose of hindering, delaying or defrauding a current creditor.
 A current creditor is an individual or entity that is owed money for any variety of reasons, secured or unsecured.
 It should be kept in mind that moving assets to avoid a current known creditor is prohibited and even this new law specifically forbids such.

-The unique aspect of this law is that it allows the creation of a trust for the express purpose of avoiding unknown or anticipated creditors, while still allowing the potential debtor to maintain some control over the assets.
+The unique aspect of this law is that it allows the creation of a trust for the express purpose of avoiding unknown or anticipated creditors and to help avoid bankruptcy, while still allowing the potential debtor to maintain some control over the assets.
 Once the trust is created and funded, the protection is immediate.

 In the past, a potential debtor could sometimes avoid seizure of assets by transferring the assets outside of their control such as selling the assets (for fair market value) or transferring the assets into an irrevocable trust.
 Both scenarios resulted in the potential debtor losing complete control and ownership over the assets.